Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/01-dog-ear-infection-symptoms-and-home-treatment.md

 ---
 # Dog Ear Infection Symptoms and Home Treatment: What Every Pet Parent Should Know

-If you've ever noticed your dog shaking their head repeatedly or scratching at their ears, you might be dealing with an ear infection.
-As a dog owner, learning to recognize the early warning signs can save your furry friend from discomfort and prevent more serious complications down the road.

 Ear infections are one of the most common reasons dogs visit the vet, and the good news is that they're usually treatable when caught early.
 In this guide, I'll walk you through everything you need to know about identifying, treating, and preventing ear infections in your beloved companion.